How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Versus SGLT2 inhibitors (dapagliflozin, empagliflozin):

-NICE supports combining GLP-1 agonists with SGLT2 inhibitors in patients with cardiovascular or renal disease.
+NICE supports using GLP-1 agonists together with SGLT2 inhibitors in people with heart or kidney disease.

 Versus insulin:

-Insulin is the most potent glucose-lowering therapy but causes weight gain and hypoglycaemia.
-Ozempic can delay or reduce insulin requirements.
+Insulin lowers glucose the most, but it causes weight gain and low blood sugar.
+Ozempic can delay or reduce how much insulin you need.

-SUSTAIN 5 demonstrated that adding semaglutide to basal insulin reduced HbA1c by 13 mmol/mol and body weight by 3.7 kg.
+The SUSTAIN 5 trial showed that adding semaglutide to basal insulin lowered HbA1c by 13 mmol/mol and body weight by 3.7 kg.

 FAQ